Ecumenism: Catholic–Orthodox dialogue

-A major obstacle to improved relations between the Orthodox and Catholic Churches has been the insertion of the Latin term filioque into the Niceno-Constantinopolitan Creed in the 8th and 11th centuries.
+A major obstacle to improved relations between the Orthodox and Catholic churches has been the insertion of the Latin term filioque into the Niceno-Constantinopolitan Creed in the 8th and 11th centuries.
 This obstacle has now been effectively resolved.
 The Catholic Church now recognizes that the Creed, as confessed at the First Council of Constantinople, did not add "and the Son", when it spoke of the Holy Spirit as proceeding from the Father.
 When quoting the Niceno-Constantinopolitan Creed, as in the 6 August 2000 document Dominus Iesus, it does not include filioque.
 It views as complementary the Eastern-tradition expression "who proceeds from the Father" (profession of which it sees as affirming that he comes from the Father through the Son) and the Western-tradition expression "who proceeds from the Father and the Son", with the Eastern tradition expressing firstly the Father's character as first origin of the Spirit, and the Western tradition giving expression firstly to the consubstantial communion between Father and Son; and it believes that, provided this legitimate complementarity does not become rigid, it does not affect the identity of faith in the reality of the same mystery confessed.

-Continuing dialogues at both international and national level continues between the Roman Catholic and Orthodox Churches.
+Continuing dialogues at both international and national level continues between the Roman Catholic and Orthodox churches.
 A particularly close relationship has grown up between Pope Francis and Ecumenical Patriarch Bartholomew.
 Both church leaders have in particular emphasized their common concern for refugees and persecuted Christians in the Middle East.
-The 2016 Pan-Orthodox Council that was held in Crete aroused great expectations for advances in Church unity.
+The 2016 Pan-Orthodox Council that was held in Crete aroused great expectations for advances in ecclesial unity.
 However, not all Orthodox churches participated and, as a result, the Russian Patriarch refused to recognize the council as a truly ecumenical gathering.
 A major milestone in the growing rapprochement between the Catholic and Orthodox churches was the 12 February 2016 meeting held in Havana, Cuba between Patriarch Kirill and Pope Francis.
 The two church leaders issued a Joint Declaration of Pope Francis and Patriarch Kirill at the conclusion of their discussions.

 Episcopal–Russian Orthodox dialogue

 The decision by the U.S. Episcopal Church to ordain Gene Robinson, an openly gay, non-celibate priest who advocates same-sex blessings, as bishop led the Russian Orthodox Church to suspend its cooperation with the Episcopal Church.
-Likewise, when the Church of Sweden decided to bless same-sex marriages, the Russian Patriarchate severed all relations with the Church, noting that "Approving the shameful practice of same-sex marriages is a serious blow to the entire system of European spiritual and moral values influenced by Christianity."
+Likewise, when the Church of Sweden decided to bless same-sex marriages, the Russian Patriarchate severed all relations with the church, noting that "Approving the shameful practice of same-sex marriages is a serious blow to the entire system of European spiritual and moral values influenced by Christianity."